unitechio/gopdf/README.md

 	sc.GetHeading().SetFontSize(chapterFontSize)
 	sc.GetHeading().SetColor(chapterFontColor)

-	p = c.NewParagraph("Convenience functions are provided to generate headers and footers, see: Creator.DrawHeader and Creator.DrawFooter " +
-		"They both set a function that accepts a block which the header/footer is drawn on for each page. " + "More information is provided in the arguments, allowing to skip header/footer on specific pages and " + "showing page number and count.")
+	p = c.NewParagraph("Convenience functions are provided to generate headers and footers, see: Creator.DrawHeader and Creator.DrawFooter They both set a function that accepts a block which the header/footer is drawn on for each page.
+More information is provided in the arguments, allowing to skip header/footer on specific pages and showing page number and count.") p.SetFont(normalFont)
-	p.SetFont(normalFont)
 	p.SetFontSize(normalFontSize)
 	p.SetColor(normalFontColor)